MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Related Work

 {\bf Depth-based 6-DoF Grasping:} 6-DoF grasping plays a more critical role in the grasping community, allowing robots to plan higher dexterous grasps.
 Two ways exist in the depth processing: one represented by~\cite{zhu20216} directly uses a depth image and leverages both 2D detection and accurate depth to estimate the rotated angles and gripper depth to recover 6-DoF poses.
-However, due to the top-down view and eye-on-hand requirement, some constraints arising from the pose representation persist.
-This makes it unsuitable in practice for some positions.
+However, due to the top-down view and eye-on-hand requirement, some constraints from the pose representation persist, making it unsuitable in practice for some positions.
 Consistent with planar grasping, it is enough for the bin-picking task, but the performance is limited for more complex manipulations.
 The other way which has surged to solve the problem is based on point cloud processing represented by a large body of method~\cite{fang2020graspnet, breyer2020volumetric, sundermeyer2021contact, liang2019pointnetgpd, 9830843} using 3D backbones~\cite{qi2017pointnet, qi2017pointnetplusplus, alliegro2021denoise}.
 They aim to achieve so-called ``AnyGrasp" performance.
 The success rate of these approaches is high when the depth is reliable.
-Due to the strong dependency on the depth sensor, however, the performance drops severely for photometrically challenging objects.
+Due to the strong dependency on the depth sensor, the performance drops severely for photometrically challenging objects.

-{\bf RGB-D based 6-DoF Grasping:} Fusing RGB with depth in a completion setup~\cite{jung2021wild} is used to deal with extreme situations and photometric challenging objects.
-ClearGrasp~\cite{sajjan2020clear} masks out the transparent objects in the scene, and uses estimated normals and edges to reconstruct missing depth.
-TransCG~\cite{fang2022transcg} collects depth ground truth using a 3D scanner and IR system, which is used to supervise the network taking fused features of inaccurate depth and RGB image as input.
+{\bf RGB-D based 6-DoF Grasping:} Fusing RGB with depth in a completion setup~\cite{jung2021wild} is used to deal with extreme situations and photometrically challenging objects.
+ClearGrasp~\cite{sajjan2020clear} masks out the transparent objects in the scene using RGB features and uses estimated normals and edges to reconstruct missing depth.
+TransCG~\cite{fang2022transcg} collects depth using a 3D scanner and IR system, which is used to supervise the network taking fused features of inaccurate depth and RGB image.
 The improved performance lays the fact that RGB can alleviate the depth-missing problem.
-Our work takes the idea to a further level, which we explore the ability of RGB on 6-DoF grasping without bringing in the depth map.
+Our work takes the idea to another level, where we explore the ability of RGB on 6-DoF grasping without capturing the whole depth map.